Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 ## So, Where's the Rig?

 If we want to parent things to the rig, we're first going to figure out where it is and what it's called.
-By opening up Bonelab and having a look at the scene with [UnityExplorer](https://github.com/sinai-dev/UnityExplorer/releases), we can see that the rig is located under the root of the scene and called `[RigManager (Blank)]`:
+By opening up Bonelab and having a look at the scene with [UnityExplorer](https://github.com/sinai-dev/UnityExplorer/releases), we can see that the rig is located under the root of the scene and called `/RigManager(bonelab)`:

 ![[Rig Manager Under Root.png]]